interiys/interiys/README.md

 ---

-### 🧑‍💻 Who am I?

-🦦I'm Denis, a student who started as a developer but realized that **breaking** things is way more fun than building them! 😈
-I'm heading into **QA/QC Engineering** to find bugs where no one expects them.

----

 ### 🛠️ What I know (a little bit of everything)

 | Technology | Level | What I can do |